-He has experience with administrative, civil and criminal environmental enforcement actions, the resolution of regulatory and liability issues associated with contaminated properties and their remediation, and counseling on the environmental aspects of transactions, project siting and development; and industrial greenhouse gas permitting issues.
+Tim has experience with administrative, civil and criminal environmental enforcement actions; the resolution of regulatory and liability issues associated with contaminated properties and their remediation; counseling on the environmental aspects of transactions, project siting and development; and industrial greenhouse gas permitting issues.
 He also is one of the firm's key environmental attorneys according to Chambers USA and has experience in conducting "new owner audits" under U.S. EPA's Audit Policy and Interim Approach.

 Before joining Bracewell, Tim was research assistant to Professor Laurence H. Tribe of Harvard Law School, Editor-in-Chief of the Harvard Environmental Law Review, and a judicial clerk for the Honorable Henry A. Politz, Chief Judge of the United States Court of Appeals for the Fifth Circuit.

 Negotiated a corporate auditing agreement with EPA headquarters in connection with an environmental compliance audit for a major energy services company.

 Assisting a major grocery wholesale, warehousing, and transportation company with a series of environmental audits, corrective actions, and audit disclosures.

 Successfully represented a large industrial construction company in overturning a “poor” compliance history score issued by the Texas Commission on Environmental Quality.

 Represented a large consumer products and chemical manufacturer in connection with a series of environmental, safety, and process safety management compliance audits.